dada994a/OvaqRebornobf/README-EN.md

-# Pikachu - A Special Java Program Obfuscation Tool Created by the 2P2FJP Development Group  (DIED)
+# Pikachu - A Special Java Program Obfuscation Tool Created by the 2P2FJP Development Group

 ### 🐈: **Current Features**
 - **String Obfuscation:** Obfuscates strings to make analysis more difficult.